2024 Youth “Hidden Histories” Summer Program

 This program was built for students of the diverse Poughkeepsie community to learn more about where they come from.
 Participants become grounded in historical research and work with local historians, graphic designers & printers to develop visual memorials - posters.
 At the end of the summer sessions, the posters are displayed in downtown Poughkeepsie with a celebratory reception to show their work.

-• The summer program will meet across various locations in Poughkeepsie, including but not limited to the historical Clinton House and Vassar College.
+The summer program will meet across various locations in Poughkeepsie, including but not limited to the Family Partnership Center and Vassar College.
 Students are encouraged to have their own transportation but if not possible, students may be provided transportation from CAS.

 In the past, this three-week program has consisted of:

-• Viewing Black artists’ art in prestigious spaces through a
+Viewing Black artists’ art in prestigious spaces through the Met, MoMa, and the Schomburg Center for Research in Black Culture

 Participants will use their learned knowledge of different art making techniques to create artwork about local Poughkeepsie history regarding enslaved Africans and their descendants.
 Participants will have access to digital art making tools, as well as physical materials for hands-on art making.
 Check out CAS’s first year summer program.